This article was originally published on July 2020 and updated with new content on May 2021.

 Additionally, this live stream also made use of different camera angles.
-There was a wide shot which provided an overview of the ingredients and the equipment that Chef Mel Dean was using, and a close up shot when Chef Mel Dean was explaining the functions and the benefits of the air fryer or the cooker.
+There was a wide shot which provided an overview of the ingredients and equipment that Chef Mel Dean was using.
+A close up shot was used when Chef Mel Dean was explaining the functions and the benefits of the air fryer or the cooker.
 This variety of shots made the live stream more engaging and entertaining for the viewers.

 There was also a top-down angle shot of Chef Mel Dean’s work station.
 This allowed for a birds-eye view of the ingredients and for a closer, more detailed look at how Chef was preparing the food.

 Shopavision E-commerce Livestreams

 Shopavision also hosts regular e-commerce live streams to sell a variety of products.
 During the live stream, the hosts demonstrate the product and also give a review of it to let their audience learn more about what is being sold.